illegalfederal/illegalfederal/README.md

 - 👀 I’m interested in CS.
 - 🌱 I am constantly learning new things.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me my github page or my instagram (@illegalfederal)
+- 📫 You can reach me on instagram.(@illegalfederal)

 <!---
 illegalfederal/illegalfederal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.